pressbooks/pressbooks/readme.txt

 TK.

 == Changelog ==

+= 2.7 =
+* Major cleanup of the administration interface.

 = 2.6.7 =
 * Added the ability to edit a table's class in the MCE Table Button's properties editor.